 If you sustained any permanently disabling or otherwise catastrophic injuries from your accident, the pain and suffering compensation you obtain from a successful personal injury suit could potentially outweigh the total of the compensation you secure for your economic damages.
 Your Detroit car accident lawyer can be invaluable when it comes to maximizing your case award as much as state law permits.

 Your Detroit car accident lawyer can be invaluable not only for the help they can provide in building your claim but also in helping you navigate the proceedings necessary for resolving the claim as efficiently as possible.
-When you choose Wigod & Falzon to represent you, you will be able to trust our team to develop a comprehensive legal strategy to help you recover your damages with maximum efficiency.
+When you choose Wigod & Falzon to represent you, you can trust our team to develop a comprehensive legal strategy to help you recover your damages with maximum efficiency.

 It is also possible to settle a personal injury case outside of court.
 As long as the defendant accepts liability for the damages cited in the claim and both parties are willing to negotiate and compromise, they can potentially resolve the claim outside of court through a private settlement negotiation process.
 A Detroit car accident lawyer can still be an essential resource even if you think you can resolve your claim in this manner.

-Otherwise, you will need to prepare for litigation.
-Your case may be heard by a judge and/or jury, and litigation will take much longer to complete than settlement.
+Otherwise, you might need to prepare for litigation.
+Your case may be heard by a judge and/or jury, and litigation could take much longer to complete than a settlement.
 Many civil claims for damages are resolved through settlement because this is beneficial to all parties involved.
 Your Detroit car accident lawyer can advise you as to what you can expect when it comes to finalizing your personal injury claim.

 The right legal team is an invaluable asset to have on your side for your impending car accident case.
 At Wigod & Falzon, we approach every civil claim we accept with the goal of helping our client maximize their recovery in the most efficient manner possible.
 We take time to learn as much as we can about every client’s story, help them determine their optimal paths to recovery, and maximize the compensation we secure for them.

 If you are hesitant to hire legal counsel due to the anticipated high cost of attorneys’ fees, it is no cause for concern if you choose Wigod & Falzon to represent you.
 We take all personal injury claims on a contingency fee basis.
-This means we only take a fee if and when we win your case, and you pay nothing if we are unable to obtain a case award for you.
-If we do take our contingency fee, it will only be a percentage of the total amount we recover for your damages.
+This means we only take a fee if and when we are successful with your case, and you pay nothing if we are unable to obtain a case award for you.
+If we do take our contingency fee, it is only a percentage of the total amount we recover for your damages.

 Whether you believe you can fully recover your losses through an auto insurance claim alone or you will need to build a more comprehensive personal injury suit, our firm can provide the guidance and support you will need to approach the situation with confidence and peace of mind.
 You have a relatively limited time in which to pursue your recovery, so it is vital that you connect with the right attorney as quickly as possible.